WNED│WBFO's Antiques Home Show

 Alan Tober of Alan-tiques • Antique World, Clarence, NY • (716) 839-0208

 Alan Tober has a master’s degree in American culture and history and started out in period furniture.
 His interest in sports helped him branch out to the area of vintage sports and sports memorabilia.
-He also has an extensive knowledge of local history and has been in business locally for 25 years.
+He also has an extensive knowledge of local history and has been in business locally for over 25 years.
 He has a shop at Antique World in Clarence every Sunday and is a participant at the Genesee Country Museum Antique Show each year.

 Bruce S. Ader of Bruce Ader Appraisals, Estate Liquidations, Antiques